top of page

 • 5 min read

-Evidence, Surgical Precision and Outcome Optimization by Dr. Mayur Rabhadiya
+Evidence, Surgical Precision, and Outcome Optimization by Dr. Mayur Rabhadiya

 Dr. Mayur Rabhadiya explaining robotic knee replacement in Mumbai using minimally invasive mini subvastus muscle sparing rapid recovery technique.